 • Knowledge of western US sustainability issues, including wildland and/or forest management.

 • Evidence of strong written and oral communication skills.

-• Experience with emerging scientific communication strategies such as social media, blogs, short video and web-based.
+• Experience with emerging scientific communication strategies such as social media, blogs, short videos and other web-based communications.

-• Experience coordinating and facilitating logistics for meetings, workshops, or other events.
+• Experience coordinating and facilitating workshops, focus groups, or other events.

 • Energy and enthusiasm to contribute to a large multi-institutional applied research effort.

 Curriculum Vitae – Your most recently updated C.V.